Yubico/webauthn-sign-kem-extensions/README.md

   The client SHOULD prefer using an authenticator that can satisfy this preference if possible, and SHOULD attempt to configure the authenticator to satisfy this preference if possible.
-  If the preference cannot be satisfied, the client MAY behave as if the preference was set to `indifferent`.
+  If the preference cannot be satisfied, the client MAY behave as if the preference was set to `any`.

-- `indifferent`: The RP has no preference on whether user verification will be used with this key, or whether the key is backup eligible.
+- `any`: The RP has no preference on whether user verification will be used with this key, or whether the key is backup eligible.
   The client and authenticator MAY use any configuration of their choosing.